 4. Mix a batch of unthickened epoxy in a small paper cup or other container that is easy to pour.
 Each flange will take 2 pumps each of resin and hardener to produce about 1/4″ of flange material.

 5. Pour the epoxy into the molds and use a mixing stick to spread it evenly down the full length of each flange.
 Use a bubble level to be sure the epoxy will settle to a uniform thickness along the entire length of the flanges.

 6. After the epoxy has hardened completely, simply peel off the masking tape molds.
 The adhesive works like a mold release, leaving no paper behind.

 7. Sand the edges flat and round them over slightly with 80 grit sandpaper on a hand-held belt sander or sanding block.
 No gel coat or painting needed.

 8. Before you reinstall the hatch, test the fit of the flanges in the slots of the teak hatch slide that you removed.
 If necessary, sand off more epoxy until the flanges slide easily without binding.

 9. Replace the hatch and the teak rail.

 You might discover that the hatch still screeches even if there is space between the middle front edge and the cabin roof.
-That might be because one of the cutouts in the front of the hatch (see the close-up photos above) is scraping on the roof rib beneath it.
+That might be because one or both of the cutouts in the front of the hatch (see the close-up photos above) is scraping on the side of roof rib beneath it.
 If so, then the hatch may be too loose from side to side within the rails because the flanges are too narrow.

-You can either make them wider when you rebuild the flanges as above or try rounding the edges of the cutouts with sandpaper so that there are no sharp edges to scrape on the ribs.
+You can either make them wider when you rebuild the flanges as above or try rounding the edges of the hatch cutouts with sandpaper so that there are no sharp edges to scrape on the ribs.